awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-datasync-task-options.md

 `TaskQueueing`  <a name="cfn-datasync-task-options-taskqueueing"></a>
 A value that determines whether tasks should be queued before executing the tasks\.
 If set to `ENABLED`, the tasks will be queued\.
 The default is `ENABLED`\.
 If you use the same agent to run multiple tasks, you can enable the tasks to run in series\.
-For more information, see queue\-task\-execution\.
+For more information, see [Queueing task executions](https://docs.aws.amazon.com/datasync/latest/userguide/run-task.html#queue-task-execution)\.
 *Required*: No
 *Type*: String
 *Allowed values*: `DISABLED | ENABLED`